Great Koala National Park

 The first step to protecting any species is protecting its habitat, and this is precisely what the Great Koala National Park will do.
 Environment groups, Koala carers and government scientists have all identified these logged forests as being excellent Koala habitats.

 The new reserve would connect and restore forests and link lowland coastal forests to higher elevation escarpment forests.
 Koalas will be free to move through high-quality habitats in response to extreme weather events driven by global heating.
 This will maximise their chances of survival in an uncertain future.

 Not at all.
 The Great Koala National Park won't just benefit Koalas; it will help all animals that need mature forests and big trees.
 This includes species like spotted-tail quolls, powerful owls, glossy black cockatoos and greater gliders.

 Humans need mature forests and giant trees too!
 Stopping logging will allow forests to grow older and trees to grow bigger, which will increase carbon stores and help fight global warming.

 Protected areas are a significant driver of regional economies and attract visitors.
 The Great Koala National Park will become a playground for humans with long bushwalks, secret swimming holes and mountain bike tracks, as well as a Koala Hospital and public access to view Koalas, hopefully with some babies to warm our hearts.

 Show Your Support

 Join the growing number of people who want to see our national icon protected now and for future generations.
-Sign the parliamentary petition and purchase some products to show you care.
+Purchase some products to show you care.